DHTMLX/docs-diagram/docs/guides/themes/base_themes_configuration.md

 ## Configuring the look of shapes in Shapebar

+### Redefining default color schemes

-You can manage the appearance of the Shapebar by redefining the CSS variables that specify the color scheme:
+You can manage the appearance of the Shapebar items by redefining the CSS variables that specify the color scheme:

 - `--dhx-shapebar-item-font-color`
 - `--dhx-shapebar-item-background`
 - `--dhx-shapebar-item-border-color`

 The default values of these variables [depend on the applied theme](guides/themes.md).

+### Setting custom CSS variables

 It is also possible to adjust the look and feel of the Shapebar items by using your own CSS variables.
 For this, you should define a custom CSS variable and specify it as a value of the necessary property in the `defaults` configuration option.